Originally published in January 2022, this blog has been updated to include new resources and information.

-The answer is revenue diversification.
+The answer isn't necessarily to find more clients.
+It's revenue diversification.

 According to the most recent global research conducted by the International Coaching Federation, 67% of coaches surveyed do something else in addition to one-on-one coaching.
 We’re talking about related activities such as facilitating group coaching programs, consulting, teaching, hosting a podcast, or publishing.